When Few-Shot Learning Meets Video Object Detection: Experiments for Joint and Freeze

 {\bf Overfitting problem} corresponds to the situation that some good features learned from the base dataset may be distorted by the few-shot videos during fine-tuning when the feature extractor is unfrozen.

 We summarize the analysis in Figure \ref{explain}.
 It is clear that a strong base dataset can alleviate the base-class insufficiency problem.
 Meanwhile, a strong base dataset can provide a better feature extractor, which improves the capability to extract better features for novel classes.
 Therefore, it can alleviate the insufficiency problem for novel classes.
 On the other hand, freezing the feature extractor (Freeze) could largely solve the overfitting problem both for base and novel classes when fine-tuning on the few-shot videos.
 However, it does not allow the feature extractor to encode possible novel information from novel classes.
 Therefore, unfreezing the feature extractor (Joint) would alleviate the insufficiency problem for novel classes since the feature extracted for base classes in the base training stage may not be sufficient to describe novel-class objects.
-Since the base-class objects in few-shot videos do not provide any further useful information for the base classes (they come from the base-class objects used for pretraining the feature extractor), unfreezing the feature extractor (Joint) does not help reduce the base-class insufficiency problem.

 Therefore, in terms of novel-class performance, when the base dataset is \textbf{weak}, there is a significant novel-class insufficiency problem.
 Although Joint aggravates the novel-class overfitting problem, it largely alleviates novel-class insufficiency problem, such that its performance exceeds Freeze.
 When the base dataset is \textbf{strong}, the novel-class insufficiency problem becomes negligible, such that Freeze's performance is better than Joint's in this case.